A Tenant is a person who occupy’s land or property under a lease.

 A person who makes a will.

 A Third Party is a person who is not party to a legal case, but may be relevant because he or she owes the defendant money.
-In that case the defendant can issue a third party notice against such a party.

 An arrangement where people can buy a share in part of a property for a period of time in each year.
 They can use their part of the accommodation each year for the period that is theirs.